qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

 then an ANALYZE for each selected table.
 Plain VACUUM simply reclaims space and makes it available for reuse.
 ANALYZE updates statistics to determine the most efficient way to execute a query.
-Finally, you can import layers/files, if they are loaded in |qg| or exist in the file system.
+Finally, you can import layers/files, if they are loaded in QGIS or exist in the file system.
 And you can export database tables to shape with the Export File feature.

-The :guilabel:`Tree` window lists all existing databases supported by |qg|.
+The :guilabel:`Tree` window lists all existing databases supported by QGIS.
 With a double-click, you can connect to the database.
 With the right mouse button, you can rename and delete existing schemas and tables.
-Tables can also be added to the |qg| canvas with the context menu.
+Tables can also be added to the QGIS canvas with the context menu.

 If connected to a database, the **main** window of the DB Manager offers three tabs.
 The :guilabel:`Info` tab provides information about the table and its